afshinrp/HTML-practice/README.md

-This is my first html pracice file.
+Here is my html pracice files home.
 I started new course from www.freecodeamp.org